Meerkat Manor: Impact on the genre

-While many documentaries maintain an emotional distance from their subjects, Meerkat Manor – due to its extended length, soap opera-like narration, romanticization of the animals' lives, and close-up filming techniques, provides a closer, more personal view of the meerkats.
-Viewers describe being emotionally involved in the animals' lives, sometimes forgetting they are watching a documentary.
+While many documentaries maintain an emotional distance from their subjects, Meerkat Manor, due to its extended length, soap opera-like narration, romanticization of the animals' lives, and close-up filming techniques, provides a closer, more personal view of the meerkats.
+The animals are humanized by being given individual names and personalities and by narrativizing the plots of their specific social relationships, blurring the line between nature documentary and reality television.
+Viewers describe being emotionally involved in the animals' lives, sometimes forgetting they are watching a nature documentary.
 The meerkats' frequently short lives and brutal deaths become surprising and disturbing to some audiences.
-This experimental format was seen as expanding the boundaries of both the nature documentary genre and the nature of reality TV.
+This format, considered experimental for its time, has been both praised and criticized for expanding the boundaries of both the nature documentary genre and the conventions of reality TV.

 Merchandise

 A book written by Professor Tim Clutton-Brock entitled Meerkat Manor: The Story of Flower of the Kalahari (ISBN 0-297-84484-9) was released in the UK in a hardback edition on 4 October 2007.
 The book focuses on Flower's life and the story of the Whiskers, tracing how the group started, providing a timeline of Flower's life, and detailing all of the pups she had over her lifetime, as well as their current locations.
 The book also gives more background on how the Kalahari Meerkat Project started, the research goals and results, and researchers' personal lives.
 A paperback edition of the book was announced for release in the United States by Simon & Schuster through their Touchstone imprint on 15 April 2008.
 The US release was entitled Meerkat Manor: Flower of the Kalahari (ISBN 1-4165-8767-5).
 In November 2007, Discovery Communications announced that it was partnering with Activision to make a video game based on Meerkat Manor as the first in a new series of nature-based games.
 The announcement stated the game would be released to multiple platforms in late 2008, but no game was ever released.